max4766/etelab_demo__route__nextjs/README.md

 (frankly, those are not critical here)

+The page auto-updates as you edit the file.

+This project uses [`next/font`](https://nextjs.org/docs/basic-features/font-optimization) to automatically optimize and load Inter, a custom Google Font.

 ## Goal

 The goal of this project was `To check how fast and easily I could build a SPA`